Hamtramck Yacht Club Canoe Races

 2010 Canoe Race Winners – 88th Avenue Lounge

-Probably the most exciting addition to the Labor Day Festival is the return of the annual Hamtramck Yacht Race.
+Probably the most exciting event at the Labor Day Festival is the annual Hamtramck Yacht Race.
 A competition involving push-carts that look like canoes on wheels, the race pits patrons of different bars against each other in a race down Joseph Campau.

 Adding flavor to the festivity, the race is announced by Hamtramck’s own city clerk, August Gitschlag.
 Once the contest begins, it is pure unadulterated madness as the teams from race toward the finish line as spectators on either side splash them with buckets of water, shoot them with squirt guns and pelt them with water balloons.

 For their victory, they were awarded a wooden captain’s wheel, which, much like the Stanley Cup, will be inscribed with the bar’s name and given to the winning team until next year’s competition.

 The race takes place on Monday September 4 at noon at the corner of Jos.
 Campau and Edwin.